meltyourface/blank/posts/Ancestors-Key/Occult-Ancestors-Key-Connecting-with-Spiritual-Lineage/index.md

 Lesson 2: Developing Ancestral Bonds

-Objective: Teach students how to establish and maintain a relationship with their ancestors through various practices and rituals.
+**Objective**: Teach students how to establish and maintain a relationship with their ancestors through various practices and rituals.

 ### 2.1 Ancestral rituals and ceremonies
 - Introduction to key rituals for honoring and invoking ancestral spirits